-Early Withdrawal of Pandemic Unemployment Insurance: Effects on Earnings, Employment and Consumption (with Kyle Coombs, Arindrajit Dube, Calvin Jahnke, Suresh Naidu, and Michael Stepner) August 2021.
+Early Withdrawal of Pandemic Unemployment Insurance: Effects on Earnings, Employment and Consumption (with Kyle Coombs, Arindrajit Dube, Calvin Jahnke, Suresh Naidu, and Michael Stepner) American Economic Association: Papers & Proceedings 112, May 2022: 85-90.
 Non-technical Summary.

 Abstract: A more generous consumer bankruptcy system provides greater insurance against financial risks but may also raise the cost of credit.
 We study this trade-off using the 2005 Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA), which increased the costs of filing for bankruptcy.
 We identify the effects of BAPCPA on borrowing costs using variation in the effects of the reform across credit scores.
 We find that a one-percentage-point reduction in bankruptcy filing risk decreased credit card interest rates by 70–90 basis points.
 Conversely, BAPCPA reduced the insurance value of bankruptcy, with uninsured hospitalizations 70 percent less likely to obtain bankruptcy relief after the reform.